pablo-icm/emm/content/authors/maryam-mohamed/_index.md

 ---
 # Display name
-title: Cinthya Vieyra
+title: Maryam Mohamed

 # Full Name (for SEO)
-first_name: Cinthya
+first_name: Maryam
-last_name: Vieyra
+last_name: Mohamed
-weight: 180
+weight: 115

 # Username (this should match the folder name)
 authors:
-- cinthya-vieyra
+- maryam-mohamed

 # Is this the primary user of the site?
 superuser: false